 - Provide food and drinks during volunteer hours

-- Reimburse travel costs when possible
+- Reimburse travel costs

 - Create and provide volunteer t-shirts